Home > Recipes > Homemade Cherry Ice Pops

 1 cup whipping cream, 4 oz cream cheese, ⅔ cup powdered sugar

-a silver bowl with whipped cream and silver hand mixer.
+A silver bowl with whipped cream and silver hand mixer.

 • Add cherry puree and vanilla extract to a whipped cream base and mix until smooth.